×

 • If you have had a gastric bypass operation, it may have to be reversed or converted to a less severe form

-• Smaller, frequent meals: Smaller meals are recommended and you must eat slowly and chew thoroughly.
+• Smaller meals are recommended; you must eat slowly and chew thoroughly.

-• You must avoid carbohydrates, sugar and milk products: Instead have complex carbohydrates such as whole grains.
-Eat unsweetened whole grain cereal, oatmeal, bread, rice and pasta.
+• Avoid carbohydrates, sugar, and milk products.
+Instead, eat complex carbohydrates such as whole grains.
+Eat unsweetened whole-grain cereal, oatmeal, bread, rice, and pasta.

-• Eat more protein and healthy fats: Fats slow down the digestion and provide a steady form of energy.
-You can have eggs, meat, poultry, fish, nut, and nut butters.
-Butter, mayonnaise, avocados, salad dressings can also be included.
+• Eat more protein and healthy fats to get a steady form of energy.
+You can have eggs, meat, poultry, fish, and nut butter.
+Butter, mayonnaise, avocados, and salad dressings can also be included.

-• Lying down on your back for 30 minutes after eating: This helps with slowing down the gastric emptying and maintaining your blood pressure during digestion.
+• Lying down on your back for 30 minutes after eating helps slow down gastric emptying and maintain blood pressure during digestion.

 Frequently Asked Questions

-Dumping syndrome is not life threatening.
-However, in severe cases, patients can have rapid weight loss and nutritional deficiencies.
+Dumping syndrome is not usually dangerous but can cause discomfort and nutritional issues.
+In severe cases, patients can experience rapid weight loss and nutritional deficiencies.
+Proper diet and medical care help manage symptoms effectively.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.